-When you write your first draft you need to free yourself up to explore, develop and try out new ideas and approaches.
+When you write your first draft you need to be free to explore, develop and try out new ideas and approaches.
 Your work will grow naturally and will be less structured and more expansive.
-Worrying too much about editing at this stage may slow your progress and restrict your thinking.
-You can refine and perfect later on.
+Worrying too much about making your first draft perfect may slow your progress and restrict your thinking.
+You can refine your writing later on.

-Editing is about checking for sense, accuracy and structure.
+Editing is about checking for sense and accuracy.
 It is a positive rather than a destructive process, as you are perfecting what you have already written.

 - Is it clear and readable?